Week 8: Special Effects

 Due: Final Video Pre-Production

 Review the assignment.
-Add your POD to Dropbox.
-Please submit the Project Proposal before class begins.
+Please submit the project proposal and POD before class begins.
 Please hand in your storyboards (on index cards) at the beginning of class.
 Remember, a rough cut does not have to be perfect.
 However, it does need to have every scene filmed and placed in order, and should be complete enough to share with others to solicit feedback.

 Incorporate Students’ Interests

-Ninja Cat is a popular video among 5th-8th grade students.
-They love this video.
+Video is a powerful tool to tap into students’ passions.
+Use excellent video to motivate students in your classroom.
+This video is a great examples of using non-academic interests to leverage student interest.
+Ninja Cat was a popular video amongst my 5th-8th grade summer school students.
+They loved this video.
 Use videos like this to creatively tie in student interest to your lessons.
 Tap into student passion, and tie it into your classroom.

 Special Effects